Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

 where $\Gamma$ is the graph of a certain anti-symplectic isomorphism, $\Hom(X_i,X_j)=0$ for $i\neq j$, $\Hom(X_i,Y)=0$ for all $i$ and $Y$ is simple.
 This implies, in particular, that

 where the subscript $\Q$ means that we are tensoring with $\Q$.

-It is well-known that a principally polarized abelian variety is reducible if and only if there is a non-trivial abelian subvariety such that the restricted polarization is also principally polarized.
-Assume that there is such a non-trivial subvariety $T$ of $A$ and let $S$ be its complementary abelian subvariety (which is also principally polarized).
-By the previous decomposition of the endomorphisms of $A$, it is clear that either $T$ or $S$ must contain $Y$ and the other must be contained in the product of the $X_i$.
-Assume without loss of generality that $T$ is contained in the product of the $X_i$.
+It is well-known that $(A,\Theta)$ is reducible if and only if there is a non-trivial abelian subvariety $T\subseteq A$ such that $\Theta\cap T$ is principal.
+Assume this is the case and let $S$ be its complementary abelian subvariety (which is also principally polarized).
+By \eqref{eqn End Q}, either $T$ or $S$ must contain $Y$ and the other must be contained in $\prod_{i=1}^sX_i$.
+Assume without loss of generality that this is the case for $T$.
 Then

 where $T_i=T\cap X_i$.
 Moreover, $\Theta\cap T_i$ is principal for every $i$ since $\Theta\cap T$ is.
-The following proposition tells us then that this is impossible, concluding the proof. \end{proof}
+The following lemma tells us then that this is impossible, concluding the proof. \end{proof}